-Please see Control Parts section below.
-GBS manifolds have been improved upon over the last few years but may still be a cause for concern, hence introduction of alternative part from JP Exhausts, available via the club.
-2021 and subsequent regulations have been amended to allow some alterations to manifolds, to improve strength and gas flow.
+As with induction plenum please see Control Parts section below; this is another part where the manufacturing process has been improved upon for 2021.
+Pre-2021 parts have on occasion had an issue where the primary pipes connect into the head flange openings.
+Consequently the 2021 regulations have been amended to allow some welding/grinding back to be permitted at this join, to improve strength and gas flow.
 Again, please be sure to read the regulations very carefully before carrying out any alteration work.